-An interesting fact is that at that times it authorities prohibit to build anything higher than a church.
+An interesting fact is that at that time it authorities prohibit building anything higher than a church.
 Therefore, architects had to be creative.
 They had to design a synagogue to be large enough, without breaking that law.
 The solution was found as they decided to build one floor underground.
 As a result, when the synagogue was destroyed some of the floors underground survived.

 After World War II

-Nazis burned, looted and destroyed it during World War II.
+Nazis burned, looted, and destroyed it during World War II.
 Then the Soviet authorities demolished the ruins in 1955.
-On its place, they built a kindergarten.
+In its place, they built a kindergarten.